JFouts/clearly/docs/Contributing.md

 ### Finding an issue to work on

-If you are looking to contribute by making a change to the repository you can check out the issues taged as [Help Wanted](https://github.com/JFouts/domainmodeling/labels/help%20wanted).
+If you are looking to contribute by making a change to the repository you can check out the issues tagged as [Help Wanted](https://github.com/JFouts/domainmodeling/labels/help%20wanted).
 These issues are hand picked for community support.

 If you would like to make a contribution to an area not documented here, first open an issue with a description of the change you would like to make and the problem it solves so it can be discussed before a pull request is submitted.